 - Provide links to copyrighted ebooks and articles available through the library's electronic catalogue (see On the Internet).

-- Make print copies of a copyrighted work that fall within the limits listed in the Queen's Fair Dealing Policy (available on the Queen's Fair Dealing Policy web page) and hand them out to the students in your class (see Print Support Materials).
+- Make print copies of a copyrighted work that fall within the limits listed in the Queen's Fair Dealing Policy (available on the Queen's Fair Dealing Policy web page) and hand them out to the students in your class.

 - Use copyrighted materials in your presentations as long as there is no suitable commercial version of the work available for purchase (see Presentation Software).
 Make sure that you cite your source in your presentation.

 - Play music for your students (see Audio and Video).

-- Provide an alternative format of a literary, musical, artistic or dramatic work, other than a cinematographic work, for a student with a perceptual disability (see Library Services for Students with Disabilities).
+- Provide an alternative format of a literary, musical, artistic or dramatic work, other than a cinematographic work, for a student with a perceptual disability (see Accessibility).